huiscliu/Tutorials/OpenMP并行编程/README.md

-# Introduction to OpenMP Programming
+# Introduction to Parallel Programming Using OpenMP

 This is a tutorial for multi-core parallel programming using OpenMP.
 Modern CPUs usually have multiple cores,
      such as 16 cores.
 Also, each CPU may have multiple memory channels.
 If they are utilized properly, our